 A creditor seeking to attach wages must first put you and your employer on notice by filing and serving a Notice of Application for Wage Execution.
 You would then have ten (10) days to file a written objection with the court and have them schedule a hearing.

-• You no longer work for that employer (although the creditor will eventually find that out and the attachment will fail)
+• You no longer work for that employer (although the creditor will eventually find that out, and the attachment will fail)

 • You already have a wage attachment in place (in which case the creditor will simply preserve its place in line, unless the current one is permanent, such as for alimony or child support)

-• The stream of income is exempt (e.g. Social Security benefits)
+• The stream of income is exempt (e.g., Social Security benefits)

 • Your gross wages are below $217.50 per week.

+Bear in mind, however, that even if you prevail, you still have to deal with the debt.
+A wage attachment is a wake-up call to do something about your outstanding debt.
 Want more information on how to fight back with your creditors and deal with debt?
 Then download my free book, The Biggest Secrets Your Creditors Don't Want You to Know.
-Become empowered and protect your rights!
+Become empowered and protect your rights.

-If you live in southern New Jersey and want a lawyer to represent you against your creditors, call my office at 856-432-4113 or contact me through this site to schedule an appointment to come in to my Woodbury office to discuss your matter.
+If you live in southern New Jersey and want a lawyer to represent you against your creditors, call my office at 856-432-4113 or contact me through this site to schedule an appointment to come into my Woodbury office to discuss your matter.
 I have represented creditors for many years and am familiar with the collection industry and how it ticks.
 Put my experience to work for you!

 Steven J. Richardson